Double Feature: Legally Blonde & Xena

 February 10, 2017 at 11:29 am

-If you’re wondering why we’ve included television in this double feature, I’ll just say: we’ve done it in the past, and there is power and importance in serialized narrative, in our society — this is the Golden Age of Television and TV shows are cultural phenomena.
+If you’re wondering why we’ve included television in this double feature, I’ll just say: we’ve done it in the past, and that there is power and importance in serialized narrative in our society — this is the Golden Age of Television, and TV shows are a recognized and legitimate cultural phenomena.